 In January 2011, the Company entered into a loan and security agreement with its primary operating bank.
-The agreement permits the Company to borrow, repay and reborrow, from time to time until January 31, 2013, up to \$400,000 subject to the terms and conditions of the agreement.
-The Company's obligations under this agreement are secured by a security interest in its equipment and other personal property.
-Interest on the facility accrues at an annual rate equal to one percentage point (1.00%) above the Prime Rate, fixed on the date of each advance.
+The loan agreement permits the Company to borrow, repay and reborrow, from time to time until January 31, 2013, up to \$400,000 subject to the terms and conditions of the agreement.
+The Company's obligations under the loan agreement are secured by a security interest in its equipment and other personal property.
+Interest on the credit facility accrues at an annual rate equal to one percentage point (1.00%) above the Prime Rate, fixed on the date of each advance.
 Interest on the outstanding amount under the loan agreement is payable monthly.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on the disposition of assets, mergers and reorganizations.
-The Company is also obligated to meet certain financial covenants under the loan agreement, including minimum liquidity, for which the Company was in compliance as of March 31, 2011.
-The Company had borrowed \$105,000 at an annual percentage rate of 5% on the line of credit as of March 31, 2011.
+The Company is also obligated to meet certain financial covenants under the loan agreement, including minimum liquidity, for which the Company was in compliance as of June 30, 2011.
+The Company had borrowed \$105,000 at an annual percentage rate of 5.00% on the line of credit as of June 30, 2011.

-6. Income Taxes
+7. Income Taxes